Afiru21/Development/README.md

 # User feedbacks
 *These are some user feedbacks on the website I created.*

-# Screenshoots of the optimised website
+# Screenshots of the optimised website
 *These are some screen shots of my otimised  website.*

 # Evaluation of the design and development of the website